iterative/dvc.org/public/static/docs/command-reference/diff.md

 > [issue #770](https://github.com/iterative/dvc/issues/770#issuecomment-512693256)
 > in our GitHub repository.

-If the `-t` option is used, the diff is limited to the `TARGET` file or directory specified.

-Note that `dvc diff` does not have an effect when the repository is not tracked by the Git SCM, for example when `dvc init` was used with the `--no-scm` option.
+`dvc diff` does not have an effect when the repository is not tracked by Git, for example when `dvc init` was used with the `--no-scm` option.

 ## Options

-- `-t TARGET`, `--target TARGET` - path to a data file or directory.
-If not specified, compares all files and directories that are under DVC control in the workspace.
+- `-t TARGET`, `--target TARGET` - path to a data file or directory to limit diff for.

 - `-h`, `--help` - prints the usage/help message, and exit.